 In doing so, you’ll not only build your relationship with them and strengthen the trust between you, but you’ll also be able to get closer to your cavies and notice health problems before they get out of control.
 By following our tips, you’ll get a clearer grasp of what it takes to develop a bond with your guinea pigs and better recognise how to do so.

 Let’s start off with a few answers to commonly asked questions about bonding with cavies.
 These will give you a good idea of how they function, what their preferences are, and explain a few things about bonding with guinea pigs.

 Yes, they do form bonds with their humans, very much like cats or dogs.
 They’re able to recognize certain people according to scent, sound, and sight cues.
 As such, guineas can identify and respond to who they do and do not know.

 Personality, age, and past experience can play a role in the degree of interaction with people.
 However, they do recognize different people and often form different bonds with them, typically showing preference to those who feed and spend the most time with them.

 Where Do Guinea Pigs Like to Be Petted?

 The top of their head and behind the ears are often the most comforting areas to pet your guinea pigs.
-Start off gently once your pet is safely secured in your arms, so they’re relaxed and receptive.
+Don’t chase your piggies for pets; instead, start slowly once they feel safe in your presence.
 Cavies are tiny and skittish – approaching them too quickly may mentally send them back to a pre-domesticated state of mind, where they see your incoming hand as more of a predator’s talon!

 Do Guinea Pigs Like to Cuddle?